 Drum magazines are named for their resemblance to the percussion instrument with the same moniker.
-These ultra-capacious magazines use a giant clock spring to wind ammunition around a outward spiraling cylinder.
+These ultra-capacious magazines use a giant clock spring to wind ammunition around an outward spiraling cylinder.

 Almost like an instrument of freedom.

 Whichever capacity a shooter determines is best for them, it’s important to practice with it regularly.
 Rapidly slamming home a 30-round Magpul PMAG is worlds apart from trying to quickly change BETA C drums.
-Stay tuned for part two, coming next month as part of our giant magazine-buying guide for the AR15.
+Stay tuned for our AR-15 Magazine Guide — Part Two, coming next month as part of our giant magazine-buying guide for the AR-15.

 Jim is a freelance writer for dozens of firearm publications, the host of the YouTube channel Burst Review and the youngest author to write a cover story for Shotgun News in its 86-years of operation.
 Jim loves anything that goes, ‘boom’ but particularly enjoys military firearms from the Cold War and WW2.
 When he’s not slinging lead downrange he can be round hiking in the mountains with his wife Kim and their vicious attack dog, Peanut.